 WHAT WE DO.

 CareerFear offers three main services.
-On this site, you can explore careers through our online library and learn about careers from real people.
-Secondly, we invite industry leaders from all sorts of backgrounds to come speak at underserved schools so all students can see what it really takes to succeed, and engage and network with people they might not otherwise meet.
-Finally, we connect talented secondary schoolers to internship opportunities that they might not otherwise have access to.
+On this site, you can explore some of our career interviews on our online library.
+We also invite industry leaders from all sorts of backgrounds to come speak at secondary schools so all students can meet, learn from, engage and network with people they may otherwise never have met.
+Finally, we connect talented students to internship opportunities where wealthier pupils are typically over-represented.
 CareerFear has registration number 11280125.